Mobile Device Checkout

 Mobile devices are available for checkout at your library!

-- Patron must be at least 18 years old, have a library card in good standing, and have been a library card holder for a minimum of 30 days.
+- Patron must be at least 18 years old and have a library card in good standing.

 - Loan period is 7 days.